TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-07-08-7-tips-to-write-flawless-issue-report-on-github.md

 - what is the code causing it
 - what is the error message

-<em class="fas fa-fw fa-lg fa-check text-success"></em> Great job!
+✅ Great job!
 If all the issues were reported like this, the productivity in open-source will sky-rocket (and I mean "Elon Musk" sky-rocket).

 The 1st questions that will pop-up in the maintainer's head are "How did you do that?"